CodeYourFuture/curriculum/common-content/en/module/js1/percentages/index.md

 It is often helpful to solve a problem in one specific instance before doing it for all cases.

-We're not going to define our function yet, we will instead work out what it should do.
-After we've worked this out, we'll learn how to define a function which does the same thing.
+We're not going to define our function yet.
+Instead we will work out what our function should do.
+Then we'll define a function which does the same thing.

 In programming, we always try the simplest thing first.
 Let’s consider how to convert just one number to a percentage.
 Look at this variable declaration: